I like to get together with friends and talk.

 And then I laugh.
 Shake the fear that had momentarily over taken me and try to refocus.

 What happened?
 For a few second I thought I was hearing hubby driving into the garage—home early.
 And fear and dread had filled me.
-Here I was sitting talking and not getting the things I had planned to accomplish that day completed and crossed off my mental list.
+Here I was sitting talking, instead of getting the things I had planned to accomplish that day completed and crossed off my mental list.

 I explain this to her and she says, “And what would he say?”